Limmen/csle/README.md

 ## Contribute

 Contributions are very welcome.
-Please use Github issues and pull requests.
+Please use GitHub issues and pull requests.
 See the [documentation](https://limmen.dev/csle/) for further instructions.

 ### List of Contributors :star2: